antarctica/metadata-library/README.md

 1. create a release branch
 2. close release in `CHANGELOG.md`
-3. bump package version using `docker compose run app poetry version`
+3. bump package version using `poetry version`
 4. push changes, merge the release branch into `master` and tag with version

 ## Feedback